general questions

 SAVD also differs from other tests in terms of functionality.
 The results from the SAVD test can, if desired, be read via the award-winning digital identity app YOTI.
 YOTI makes it possible to handle test results in accordance with the privacy laws, GDPR.
 The result of the test is securely sent to the individual's mobile phone.
 The app is then used as an approved corona certificate.
 This means that the tests can easily be used for optimal logistics for e.g. border crossings, arrival and departure halls or similar.
 The test result will thus physically follow the person who has been tested, and will further enable great security for infection-free travel in everyday life.
 We point out that Yoti is an option for identifying the person being tested, but the test can also be used without the app.

-11. What does SAVD consist of, and how does it work in practical terms?
+11. What does SAVD consist of, and how does it work in practice?

 SAVD consists of three main components; one set for physically taking the sample from the patient, one set for transferring the sample material to the samples to be run in the machine, and one set for running the samples in the machine.
 Everything comes complete in the same delivery.
 The only addition is the analysis machine itself.
 In each SAVD delivery package there are 32 tests, of 8-well plastic strips x 4.
 As a safety mechanism, the buffer is given the property to deactivate the virus to avoid the risk of infection for the person taking the sample.
 Deactivation time is estimated at a maximum of 5 minutes.